-All staff employed by Griffin Primary who normally work with students are authorised to use force.
+All staff employed by Griffin Primary School who normally work with students are authorised to use force.
+It is their duty of care to the children they work with to keep them safe, including if this requires restrictive physical intervention.